“Hard skills get you hired, but no soft skills will get you fired.”

 Your soft skills also impact your ability to show up in an interview and build a relationship with somebody.
 At the end of the day, people want to hire people they like, know, and trust.

-Your soft skills are the key to getting this positive impression across to your employer.
+These skills are the key to conveying a positive impression to your employer.

-If you’re client-facing, or you’re selling, you need to have the soft skills to build a relationship with your clients, to take prospects and build the relationship required to turn them into a customer.
+If you’re client-facing, or you’re if you're in sales, you need to have the soft skills to build a relationship with your clients, to take prospects and build the relationship required to turn them into a customer.

 If you’re an account manager, you need soft skills so that you know how to build trusting relationships with different clients, all with different needs and personalities.
 This is to make sure that at the end of the day you’re successful and the company is successful.